-NOTE: Traps are generated according to a hierarchical architecture; i.e. if a Tower Status enters a trap condition, only the Tower Status trap is generated.
-Infeed and Outlet Status traps are suppressed until the Tower Status returns to Normal.
+NOTE: Traps are generated according to a hierarchical architecture; ie if an Tower Status enters a trap condition, only the Tower Status trap will be generated.
+Infeed, Outlet, Environmental Monitor or Sensor Status and Temp and Humid traps will be suppressed until the Tower Status returns to Normal.